LE0xUL/UxMigOs/README.md

 ## How to execute remotely via Pusher CLI

-First download and install the last version, the instruccions are [here](https://pusher.com/docs/channels/pusher_cli/overview)
+First, is nessesary download and install the last version of **Pusher CLI**, the instruccions are [here](https://pusher.com/docs/channels/pusher_cli/overview)

-Once installated, run `pusher login` and insert the follow **API Key**: `-aP8iW3jzXcNxoHIGFlrrVIsTOkQiK5Y3gopCYJhLCQ`

-To see the response of each pusher event you can run: `./migPusher.sh cli <Device ID> subscribe`
+If you want see the response of each pusher event sent, you can run `./migPusher.sh cli <Device ID> subscribe` in a parallel console.

 Example: